Have you ever had a moment when it seemed as if you, and perhaps you alone, felt that something was wrong?

 - Fame-schadenfreude was making us nasty.
 Watching troubled, sad, delusional and possibly mentally ill people fail isn’t funny.
 It’s heartbreaking.
 But as a culture we reacted to the dashing of people’s dreams as if we watching the Marx Brothers.

 Although I was ashamed to admit it, I also realized that I wasn’t immune to fame-schadenfreude.
 I didn’t experience it when watching American Idol, probably because I have no interest in singing.
-But I was perfectly capable of being cruel about untalented people who thought they could make it big in my industry (journalism).
+But I was perfectly capable of being cruel about untalented people who thought they could make it big in the industries where I make my living (business journalism and content marketing).

 In the years since I first watched American Idol, a few things have changed.
 The show itself is not the phenomenon it once was.
 But that’s largely due to the proliferation of copycat shows.
 The reality-TV-competition format is on television in multiple languages in multiple countries around the globe now.